-Test administrators, school staff, and Individualized Education Program (IEP) teams had multiple resources throughout the test administration process, some of which were required Consortium-wide.
+Test administrators, school staff, and Individualized Education Program (IEP) teams had multiple resources throughout the test administration process, some of which were required consortium wide.
 Some states provided additional materials on their websites.
-The DLM website provided resources that covered background on the DLM alternate assessment and assessment administration training information; student and roster data management; test delivery protocols and setup; accessibility features, protocols, and documentation; and practice activities.
+The DLM website provided resources that covered DLM background and assessment administration training information; student and roster data management; test delivery protocols and setup; accessibility features, protocols, and documentation; and practice activities.
 This section provides an overview of all resources and materials for test administrators as well as more detail regarding the critical resources of TIPs and Practice Activities and Released Testlets.